robertmkjeffrey/clarity/README.md

 # Adopt Detector
 This tool is built to help streamline notifications for twitter users.
 It was inspired by a desire to get notified of artists' commissions without needing to turn on all notifications for the user.
 The tool works by downloading tweets, and sending a telegram message when a machine learning model classifies the tweet as "notification-worthy".

+## Installation

+Fill out the keys.yaml file with the relevant keys for your application.

+ docker run -p 27017:27017 --name wagyl-mongo -d mongo:latest

 ## Running

 `go run *.go`